plone/training/relations.rst

 complicated.

 The package `zc.relation` provides its own catalog, a relation catalog.
-This is a storage optimized for the queries needed. `zc.relation` is sort of an outlier with regards to zope documentation.
+This is a storage optimized for the queries needed. `zc.relation` is sort of an out-lier with regards to zope documentation.
 It has extensive documentation, with a good level of doctests for explaining things.